Rolls-Royce Cullinan: Powertrain

-The Cullinan is exclusively available with a twin-turbocharged 6.75-litre V12 engine.
+The Cullinan is only equipped with a twin-turbocharged 6.75-litre V12 engine.
 ZF's 8HP 8-speed automatic transmission is the Cullinan's sole gearbox option.
 The Cullinan uses a permanent all-wheel drive system.

 Variants

 Black Badge Cullinan

-The Black Cullinan is a special edition of the Cullinan which is performance based.
-Its exterior features are painted black (including the Spirit of Ecstasy) and its Interior consists of carbon fibre applications.
-The leather used in the interior is black and borders are coloured according to the exterior colour.
+The Black Cullinan is a special edition of the Cullinan which features a power increase to 441 kW, as well as exterior features painted in black (including the Spirit of Ecstasy) and carbon fibre trim on the interior.
+The leather used in the interior is black, with borders coloured according to the exterior.

 The current production car with the Rolls-Royce Black Badge marque along with this car is the Rolls-Royce Ghost Black Badge.

+Other special editions

-Cullinan Black Badge Capella
+Black Badge Cullinan Blue Shadow

-It is a one-off Rolls-Royce Cullinan.
-The Rolls-Royce Motor Cars claims that the car is based on a star brighter than the sun.
-The exterior has been painted bright yellow while the interior has a Starlight Headliner, first used in the Phantom Celestial.
+The Blue Shadow is a special edition of the Black Badge Cullinan inspired by the Kármán line, featuring leather seats with perforations arranged in patterns that replicate how the earth looks from space, an embroidered roof lining that depicts the moon, and a revised version of the starlight headliner found in the standard Cullinan with both white and blue lights.
+It also features exterior changes such as a special blue paintwork and blue tinted Spirit of Ectasy.
+Rolls-Royce say only 62 examples were built.

+Series II

+The Series II, released in 2024, features no changes to the powertrain but features revised styling, including a new front bumper, headlights, an illuminated grille, and larger 23-inch wheels.
+On the interior, the Series II features new interior materials, broader customisation options, and an updated tech suite that includes a new digital gauge cluster and infotainment system.